 ETL is the process of extracting data from its source location, transforming it as defined in a mapping, and loading it into target objects.
 When you start ETL, you submit it as a job to the Warehouse Builder job queue.
 The job can start immediately or at a scheduled time, if you use a scheduler such as the one in Oracle Enterprise Manager.
-Like deployment, you can start ETL from the Project Explorer or using the Control Center Manager.
+Similar to deployment, you can start ETL from the Projects Navigator or using the Control Center Manager.
 You can also start ETL using tools outside of Warehouse Builder that execute SQL scripts.

-Select a mapping or a process flow, then choose Start from the Design menu.
+Select a mapping or a process flow, then, from the File menu, select Start.